Table of Contents

 Both stereotactic radiosurgery and stereotactic body radiotherapy depend on several imaging modalities to generate 3-D scans and computer analysis to determine the exact coordinates of the tumour target within the human body.
 The patient must be immobilised to enable the highly focused gamma-ray or x-ray beams to converge on the tumour (volume) site.
 The application of image-guided radiation therapy and additional medical imaging is used to confirm a tumour’s location before the administration of a radiation dose.
 Image-guided radiation therapy improves the precision and accuracy of the treatment.

-The imaging modalities CT, fMRI and PET-CT are all capable of producing 3-D imaging to help safely to locate the tumour mass within the human body.
+The imaging modalities CT, fMRI and PET-CT are all capable of producing 3-D imaging to help locate the human body’s tumour mass.
 It is also able to calculate the tumour volume.
 These scans support the patient’s treatment plan to ensure that the radiation beam can converge on the tumour at various angles.

 The Gamma Knife uses 192 or 201 cobalt-60 beams of highly focused gamma rays all aimed at the target region.
 The Gamma Knife is perfect for treating small to medium size intracranial lesions.

 The Gamma Knife is a unique system with a frame that allows the neurosurgeon to target a treatment area in the brain with pinpoint accuracy.
 The advantage of Gamma Knife procedures is that they are non-invasive and can be performed in a single session without general anaesthesia.
-The Gamma Knife approach is a cost-effective alternative to open brain surgery and has superior clinical efficiency.
+The Gamma Knife approach is a cost-effective alternative to open brain surgery with superior clinical efficiency.
 Gamma Knife produces a more effective treatment of smaller lesions of the brain with fewer complications.